PaulJerimy/SecCertRoadmap/README.md

 - A web host has been established at www.pauljerimy.com
 - An HTML version has been created using CSS to build the chart
 - An initial database design has been completed: [PostgresDB database design](https://pauljerimy.com/OC/DBDesign20201118.png)
-- I have begun the Modern Javscript course on Udemy.
-I am building on a foundation of Java.
+- Finished the Modern Javscript course on Udemy.
+- Started the React.js Udemy course by Maximilian Schwarzmuller

 ## Planned Feature
 - Certification database